BAJA: Grey whales and Snorkeling with Sea Lions

 • Accommodation: hotel, La Paz

-La Paz is a city located on the shore of the Sea of Cortez.
-We will spend the day on the boat, swim in a large colony of sea lions, and play with their curious cubs.
-We will enjoy lunch on a white sand beach in a beautiful blue lagoon and on our way back to the marina, we will observe rare birds and other animals that we meet in this area full of marine life.
+On this day, we will spend time on a boat with stunning scenery along the coast of Baja California.
+We will swim in a large colony of sea lions and play with their curious pups.
+During this season, whale sharks, the largest plankton-eating fish in the world, come here, and if we're lucky, we'll also snorkel with them.
+We will enjoy lunch on a white sandy beach in a beautiful blue lagoon, and on the way back to the port, we will observe rare birds, dolphins, and other marine animals in this area full of life.

 Balandra Bay and a desert full of cactai

 On this day we will make our trip to Magdalena Bay.
 On our way, we will visit the beautiful Balandra bay with white sand beach and crystal clear turquoise water.
 The bay is surrounded by small beaches and we will explore them on kayaks.
 The drive to Magdalena Bay takes around three hours through the desert full of huge cacti that is Baja famous for.
 Many of these giants are over 100 years old.